 Again, with resistant starches, it’s okay to eat them every day, but limit the quantity with each meal.

 Animals of Choice

-Now, let me be clear… pastured poultry can be a great source of protein.
+Pastured poultry can be a great source of protein.
 But, pastured is not the same thing as free range or organic.
-Often, free range chickens are never shown the light of day.
+Often, free-range chickens are never shown the light of day.
 And, they’re fed corn and soy.
 So, there’s only one type of poultry that’s okay here – pastured.

 7. In-season fruits